marievcarter/Website-Repository/docs/notes.md

 <s> -Finish arranging chromaticAdaptation.html content </s> ...
 (Layout is good so far)

 <s> -Make a favicon - use the geometric shape from old website version </s> ...
 (This was easier than expected and it looks good!)

+<s> -Compose new icons for links on the 'project' page and 'Madrid teaching stuff' page (this name may change) </s> ...
+(Done for the projects I've decided to keep)

+<s> -There are too many sub-pages, make the teaching projects page into scrolled series </s> ...
+(Format pending)

+<s> -Fix layout on Contact page </s>

+<s> -Add shadow to thumbnails on project page so they look three dimensional </s>